-Hearing Awareness Week, a nation-wide initiative organised by the Deafness Forum of Australia, officially commences on Sunday!
+Hearing Awareness Week, a nation-wide initiative of the Deafness Forum of Australia, officially commences this Sunday!

 The central aim of Hearing Awareness Week is to highlight issues people with hearing loss deal with.
-The Deafness Forum of Australia also use the week as an opportunity to continue to campaign for greater recognition of issues associated with hearing loss.
+The Deafness Forum of Australia also use the week to continue to campaign for greater recognition of issues relevant to hearing loss.